AY2526S1-CS2113-T11-2/tp/docs/DeveloperGuide.md

 #### Overview

 The set budget feature allows users to establish a total budget amount that serves as a spending limit for tracking expenses.
 Users specify the budget using the command `setbudget a/AMOUNT`, where the amount must be a positive decimal value.
-This budget becomes the baseline for all financial tracking, enabling the application to calculate remaining balance, detect overspending, and trigger budget alerts.
+This budget becomes the baseline for all financial tracking, enabling the application to calculate remaining balance, detect overspending, and display a color-coded budget progress bar.

 The budget is persistent across application sessions and can be updated at any time by issuing a new `setbudget` command.
 When the budget is modified, the application immediately recalculates the remaining balance based on currently marked (paid) expenses.